nubenetes/awesome-kubernetes/docs/about.md

 </center>
 </details>

 ## Stats 5.
-IT, languages and Olympics
+IT, Languages and Olympics
 <details>
   <summary>Click to expand!</summary>